truecodersio/learn.truecoders.io/learn/paradigms/oop.md

 OOP helps you conform to some other key principles of programming:

 * Don't Repeat Yourself (DRY): Writing the exact same code multiple times doesn't make sense.
-Use OOP to help you avoid repetition
+Use OOP to help you avoid repetition.
-* Clear Concise Readable (CCR): Your code should be extremely clear, should avoid unnecessary verbosity, and maintain good readablility
+* Clear Concise Readable (CCR): Your code should be extremely clear, should avoid unnecessary verbosity, and maintain good readablility.
 * Keep it Simple, Stupid (KISS): Pretty self explainitory; don't add unnecessary complexity.
+* Single Responsibility Principle (SRP): Each part of your software should do one thing, and do it really well.